 An Offer in Compromise (OIC) tax scam tricks you into paying upfront fees with the promise of settling your tax debt for less than the full amount.
 The IRS offers legitimate OIC programs, but scammers exaggerate your chances of qualifying and pocket your money without helping you negotiate with the IRS.

-What scammers might say: "You owe the IRS money and they are preparing to seize your assets.
+What scammers might say: "You owe the IRS money and they’re preparing to seize your assets.
 Let us help you eliminate 100% of your tax debt for pennies on the dollar.”

 How to spot tax scams

-• Pressure tactics: Scammers often use pressure tactics, such as threats of arrest or immediate action, to intimidate victims into providing personal information or making payments.
+- Pressure tactics: Scammers often use pressure tactics, such as threats of arrest or financial damages, to intimidate victims into providing personal information or making payments.
+Don’t be pressured into acting quickly, and take the time to call the IRS if you’re ever in doubt.

-• Phony email requests: Be cautious of emails claiming to be from the IRS and avoid clicking any links or opening attachments.
-The IRS will never request personal information over email.
+- Phony email requests: Be cautious of emails claiming to be from the IRS and avoid clicking any links or opening attachments.
+The IRS will never request personal information over email, and they won’t email you at all before first informing you via a letter or notice in the post.

-• Unofficial tax forms: Verify the legitimacy of IRS forms and notices by checking the official IRS website or contacting the IRS directly.
+- Unofficial tax forms: Verify the legitimacy of any IRS forms or notices that you receive in the mail or via email by checking the official IRS website or contacting the IRS directly.
+Don’t fill in and return forms that you’re suspicious of without ensuring they’re real.

-• Threats and intimidation: The IRS cannot revoke a driver’s license, business license, or immigration status, and will not make such a threat.
+- Threats and intimidation: The IRS cannot revoke a driver’s license, business license, or immigration status, and will never make a threat to do so.
+If you’re contacted by someone claiming to be from the IRS who threatens you with punishment if you don’t comply, you’re probably being scammed.

 What are the warning signs of tax scams?